pckhoi/datamatch/doc/index.rst

 =====================================

-Datamatch is a library that facilitates data matching (also known as entity resolution) and deduplication process.
+Datamatch is a library that facilitates data matching (also known as entity resolution) and the deduplication process.
 One of the core design goals of this library is to be as extensible as possible, therefore each sub-task is defined as a separate class, which makes it easy to swap components of the same type and even to write your component that fit your purpose.